This is the 12th year with Gardener Cary George in charge of the Garden.

 Elected to their offices at the Board of Directors meeting: Gloria Miller, President; Jack Lynch, Vice-President; Juanita Lussenhop, Secretary; and Jack Schultz, Treasurer.

-In Committees, Shirley Schultz was Volunteer coordinator, Joy Davis, membership chair; Gloria Miller, Historian; Newsletter editor, Barb Milligan; Liaison to the Park Board, Steve Pundt; and Marguerite Harbison was memorials chair.
+In committees, Shirley Schultz was Volunteer coordinator, Joy Davis, membership chair; Gloria Miller, Historian; newsletter editor, Barb Milligan; Liaison to the Park Board, Steve Pundt; and Marguerite Harbison was memorials chair.

 51 volunteers were on the active list.
 257 persons on the membership list.

-Jeff Lee, Manager of Environmental Operations for the Park Board was present reported that the new cost estimate for the well and pump at the Great Medicine Spring was $11,145 and that work would begin in late fall.
+Jeff Lee, Manager of Environmental Operations for the Park Board was present and reported that the new cost estimate for the well and pump at the Great Medicine Spring was $11,145 and that work would begin in late fall.

-At the Friends board meeting following the annual meeting Joy Davis reported that her query of members about a membership roster resulted in the majority saying don’t spend the money.
+At the Friends Board meeting following the annual meeting Joy Davis reported that her query of members about a membership roster resulted in the majority saying don’t spend the money.
 Thus the 1998-99 roster already prepared would be the last mailed.
 Shirley Schultz ordered and donated a clock for the shelter that Cary George had requested.

-In the Fall issue of The Fringed Gentian™ Cary George thanked the Friends for purchasing a new log splitter (cost $947).
+In the winter issue of The Fringed Gentian™ Cary George thanked the Friends for purchasing a new log splitter (cost $947).
 He reported that 12 clumps of Showy Lady’s-slipper (Cypripedium reginae) were rescued from a road project in northern Minnesota and planted in the wetland.
 In addition he listed the following as some of the other plants he put in during the year [Link on name goes to full information sheet]:

 Sharp-lobed Hepatica (Hepatica aculiloba)